nesi/snakemake_workshop/basic_demo_workflow/README.md

-This is a 'final basic demo workflow' that should have been created by following this Snakemake workshop up to [section three - create a basic workflow](../03_create_a_basic_workflow.md).
+This is a 'final basic demo workflow' that should have been created by following this Snakemake workshop up to [section 03 - create a basic workflow](../03_create_a_basic_workflow.md).
 In includes all the files that comprise the **workflow**:

 - `./workflow/Snakefile`
 - `./workflow/envs/`